-The financial statements of the subsidiaries and associated companies abroad maintain a recording currency that coincides with their functional currency, which served as the basis for converting foreign operations to the Company's reporting currency, causing a translation effect in the foreign currency at the end of each year, whose accumulated effect as of December 31, 2022 and 2021, amounted to \$ 6,472,068 and \$ 7,865,439, respectively, and was presented in the statement of changes in non-consolidated stockholders' equity in the accumulated effect of translation, which is included in the other comprehensive results.
+The financial statements of the subsidiaries and associated companies abroad maintain a recording currency that coincides with their functional currency, which served as the basis for converting foreign operations to the Company's reporting currency, causing a translation effect in the foreign currency at the end of each year, whose accumulated effect as of December 31, 2023 and 2022, amounted to \$5,908,988 and \$6,472,068, respectively, and was presented in the statement of changes in non-consolidated stockholders' equity in the accumulated effect of translation, which is included in the other comprehensive results.

+o.
 Income tax